-[TIP] Set up a series of percussive sounds on presets 1-5 and use the [BUTTON-PATCH] settings to play the different sounds in the pattern for a rhythm track.
+[TIP] Set up a series of percussive sounds on fast-access patch slots 1-5 and use the [BUTTON-PATCH] settings to play the different sounds in the pattern for a rhythm track.
 MOTAS-6 can change sounds very rapidly (< 1ms) and so you can enjoy quite complex multi-sound patterns.
 You can also edit the sounds as you play!